Ziggeo/Swift-Client-SDK/README.md

 ### Building/Packaging App

 - Grab framework from Swift-Client-SDK/Output/ directory.
 Use Swift 3.2 version for Xcode 9.0+, Swift 3.1 version for Xcode 8.3+ and Swift 3 for older Xcode versions
-- Add framework into "linked frameworks" and "embedded binaries" at the project build settings
 - Clean and rebuild the application

 ### Preparing App for submission to App Store

 - Create "new run script phase" at the application target build settings to strip the unused architectures.
 Use the script provided with the Swift-Client-SDK/TestApplication example (TestApplication target settings -> Build phases -> Run script section)

 ## Update Information<a name="update"></a>